6 Reasons why sustainability is important in business

 ‘Sustainability’ in business is the practice of operating without negatively impacting the environment or society.

-A sustainable business considers environment, social and economic aspects, including social equity and economic development.
+A sustainable business considers environmental, social and economic aspects, including social equity and economic development.
 In this article, we discuss 6 reasons why sustainability is important in business, and how it can even bring a competitive advantage.

 1. Sustainability is timely and vital

-With a growing awareness on the ecological crisis facing our planet, it’s clear that governments, businesses, and individuals are all part of the problem, as well as part of the solution.
+With a growing awareness of the ecological crisis facing our planet, it’s clear that governments, businesses, and individuals are all part of the problem, as well as part of the solution.
 Businesses that overlook these issues are playing with their own survival, because they rely on nature for production and a stable society for sales.

 The human footprint of climate change is undeniable.
 As individuals, we have cultivated a consumer society where low-cost products sell regardless of the damage done to our planet.
 In businesses, profitability has always been king; we have created economic systems where the aim of fair distribution has not yet been materialised.
 Oxfam states that the world's richest 1% have more than twice as much wealth as 6.9 billion people.
 Sustainability is timely and vital for business creation and development.